This post may contain affiliate links. Please read my disclosure policy.

 - Bring the pot of water to a boil over high heat.
 Cook the manicotti according to package directions, about 7 minutes.
 Rinse with cold water and drain well.

-- In a medium bowl, mix the ricotta, eggs, parsley, salt, pepper and half the Parmesan.
+- In a medium bowl mix together the ricotta, eggs, parsley, salt, pepper and half the Parmesan cheese.

 - Spread 3 cups of the meat sauce in the prepared pan.
-Spoon the ricotta mixture into the cooked manicotti, filling each with about ¼ cup.
-Place the filled manicotti in two tight rows on top of the sauce in the prepared pan.
+Spoon or pipe the ricotta mixture into the cooked manicotti shells filling each with about ยผ cup.
+Place the stuffed manicotti in two tight rows or a single layer on top of the sauce in the prepared pan.
 Repeat until all pasta is filled.
-Top with remaining meat sauce.
+Top with remaining sauce.
 You may have 1 or 2 extra manicotti shells.
-(Refrigerate and use with leftovers if desired.)
+Refrigerate and use with leftovers or tuck into the casserole if desired.

-- Cover the pan with foil and bake for 25 minutes, or until the casserole is hot and bubbling.
+- Cover the pan with foil and bake for 25 minutes or until the casserole is hot and bubbling.
 Remove the foil and sprinkle with mozzarella and remaining Parmesan.
-Bake, uncovered until the cheese melts, about 5 to 10 minutes.
+Bake uncovered until the cheese melts, about 5 to 10 minutes more.
 Cool 15 minutes then serve garnished with fresh basil, if desired.

 Recipe Notes